-In-Plan Providers Health New England & PHCS Out-of-Plan Providers Deductible per Plan Year: You must pay this amount for Covered Services before Health New England will begin to pay benefits.
-This is a combined amount for Health New England, PHCS, and Out-of-Plan providers.
-As indicated in the chart below, some services are not subject to the Deductible. \$2,000 per individual / \$4,000 per family In-Plan Out-of-Pocket Maximum: The most you pay for cost sharing on Essential Health Benefits during a Plan Year before your plan begins to pay 100% of the Allowed Amount.
-This is a combined amount for Health New England & PHCS Providers. \$6,000 per individual / \$12,000 per family Not applicable Out-of-Plan Out-of-Pocket Maximum: This is the most you will pay in a Plan Year for the combined cost of your Medical Deductible and Coinsurance for Covered Services from Out-of-Plan Providers.
-Not applicable \$7,500 per individual / \$15,000 per family
+In-Plan Providers Health New England & PHCS Out-of-Plan Providers Combined Medical/ Pharmacy Deductible per Plan Year: You must pay this amount for Covered Services before Health New England will begin to pay benefits.
+As indicated in the chart below, some services are not subject to the Deductible.
+If your plan includes prescription drug coverage, your prescriptions are subject to this Deductible.
+This amount is a combined amount for In-Plan & Out-of-Plan Providers. \$4,000 per individual / \$8,000 per family Once any individual on a family plan has paid \$4,000 towar the family Deductible, the plan will begin to pay benefits fo that individual.
+In-Plan Out-of-Pocket Maximum: This is the most you will pay for cost sharing on Essential Health Benefits during a Plan Year.
+This is a combined amount for Health New England & PHCS Providers. \$8,000 per individual / \$16,000 per family Not applicable Out-of-Plan Out-of-Pocket Maximum: This is the most you will pay in a Plan Year for the combined cost of your Medical/ Pharmacy Deductible amount applied to Out-of-Plan services, plus Copays and Coinsurance for Covered Services from Out-of-Plan Providers.
+Not applicable \$10,000 per individual / \$20,000 per family Reduction of Benefit: Applies to certain services if Prior Approval is required but not requested.
+Does not count toward your Out-of-Pocket Maximum. \$1,000 (Does not apply to Health New England Providers) \$1,000